KubeRocketCI/docs/versioned_docs/version-3.10/user-guide/add-application.md

 * **Deployment Options** - Select the deployment option available.
   * **helm-chart**: Application will be deployed as a Helm chart using the Argo CD tool.
   * **rpm-package**: Application will be deployed as an rpm package using the Ansible tool.
+For more details, please refer to the [Deploy RPM Packages](../operator-guide/cd/deploy-rpm.md) page.

 * **Codebase versioning type** - defines how will the application tag be changed once the new image version is built.
 There are two versioning types:
   * **default**: Using the default versioning type, in order to specify the version of the current artifacts, images, and tags in the Version Control System, a developer should navigate to the corresponding file and change the version **manually**.